 It was thought they went extinct due to competition from the first bony fish and early sharks.

-But now research has shown that the last placoderms died out one by one as each of their ecological communities suffered the environmental catastrophes of the Devonian/Carboniferous extinction event.
+But now research has shown that the last placoderms died out one by one as each of their ecological communities suffered the environmental catastrophes of the Late Devonian mass extinction event.